Stephanie Sparkowski

-Stephanie Elisabeth Sparkowski (born April 18, 2002) is an American professional soccer player who plays for Chicago Stars FC of the National Women's Soccer League (NWSL).
+Stephanie Elisabeth Sparkowski (born April 18, 2002) is an American professional soccer player who plays as a goalkeeper for Swedish Damallsvenskan club Piteå IF.
 She played college soccer for the Michigan Wolverines.

 Early life

 Sparkowski grew up in East Meadow, New York, where she attended East Meadow High School.
 She captained the school's soccer team and was a four-year varsity letterwinner.
 As a senior, she was named a Fall All-American and also received the opportunity to play in the 2019 Allstate High School All-American game.
 The very same year, Sparkowski became the first female student to play on East Meadow's football team.
 She played in 7 games as a placekicker, sometimes in a close timeframe with her soccer commitments.
 She also played basketball and lacrosse for her school, as well as soccer with New York's ODP team.

 College career

 In her senior year of high school, Sparkowski committed to the University of Michigan.
 She joined the Wolverines in 2021, but did not see any playing time in her first two seasons of college soccer.
 She made her collegiate debut early in her junior year, appearing in a dominant victory over Central Michigan on September 4, 2022.
 However, she only played in 2 more games and continued to experience time as a backup goalkeeper.

 Following the departure of Izzy Nino in 2023, Sparkowski quickly ascended to a starting position and played in all 18 of Michigan's matches for two seasons in a row.
 She was responsible for 6 clean sheets in her first year at the helm and also sported an 81% save percentage.
 The Big Ten Conference recognized her performances with two consecutive Big Ten Goalkeeper of the Week honors in September 2023.
 During the Wolverines' first-round NCAA tournament loss, she made 7 saves to help prevent a more lopsided defeat.

 The following season, Michigan and got off to a slow start, conceding goals and going winless in the first 6 game of the season.
 In their seventh match, a home game against Alabama, Sparkowski helped turn the tide and made several saves to help the Wolverines earn a shutout victory.
 Later on in the year, she broke her single-game save record and entered double digits, recording 10 against Penn State.
 In both of her latter two seasons, Sparkowski was recognized with the Big Ten Sportsmanship Award.